Different TV Cables: 16 types of television cables we often use

 - S-Video/Composite to HDMI

-- Convert New Output to Old Input: If you have an older TV and want to connect it to the latest devices, you can use New to Old converts like
+- Convert New Output to Old Input: If you aim to connect older TVs to modern devices, opt for converters like:

 - HDMI to Component